ashokvytla/fire/README.md

 ## Workflow User Interface

-There would a browser based User Interface to build workflows.
+There would be a browser based User Interface to build workflows.
 It would take in a text file representation of the various nodes and their parameters.
 It would allow users to create a workflow using the UI, set the parameters for the various nodes and save it.
 It would also allow users to execute a workflow from the UI and view the results.